longhorn/website/content/project.md

 ## Contributing to Longhorn

-You can find contributing guidelines for the Longorn project in the [main GitHub repo](https://github.com/longhorn/longhorn/blob/master/CONTRIBUTING.md).
+You can find contributing guidelines for the Longhorn project in the [main GitHub repo](https://github.com/longhorn/longhorn/blob/master/CONTRIBUTING.md).

 ## Code of Conduct